ErnestH1/Project-1/README.md

 * open this [link](https://) on your browser to access the live web application
 * you can also follow the link on the right side of the repository below the discription
-* on the browser you will need to enter your credentials that is user name and password to access the meals.
+* on the browser you will need to enter your credentials that is user name and password to access the music.
-* search for your meal and click recipe to get cooking instructions.
+* search for your music and click on the play icon to listen to your music.

 ## Installation

-* In order for you to use the content on this repo ensure you have the following:
+* In order for you to use the content on this repository ensure you have the following:

 A computer that runs on either of the following; (Windows 7+, Linux, Mac OS) nodejs 9.0+